roemeren/gpx2network/README.md

 ## Demo

-The app is deployed on [Render](https://gpx-bike-node-matcher.onrender.com) (heads-up: it can be a bit slow on free tiers).
+The app is deployed on [Render](https://gpx-bike-node-matcher.onrender.com) (heads-up: free-tier hosting makes ZIP processing a bit slow 🐢).
 For a smoother ride, it’s recommended to run it locally.

 ## Features